 The use of addictive behaviors will prop us up when our brain is shrinking and will give a short term benefit followed by more depression or shrinking of the brain.

 You are never not learning but you learning to shirk the brain is just using the the same negative pathways over and over again.
-The brain requires new path ways to improve which ids why closed minded and defensive thinking is a very obvious tell about whether a person is happy or not. meaning a flexible brain is not threatened by new ideas.
+The brain requires new path ways to improve which is why closed minded and defensive thinking is a very obvious tell about whether a person is happy or not.
+This means a flexible brain is not threatened by new ideas.